MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-started-with-the-hardware-dashboard.md

 ms.technology: windows-devices
 ---

-# Get started with the Hardware dashboard program
+# Get started with the hardware dashboard program

 The Windows Hardware Dev Center Dashboard enables you to create and manage your system and driver submissions quickly and easily, with improved experiences for: